Sport Club COVID 19 Page

 Texas State provided a website to know and show respect for our fellow Bobcats as we return to campus: Roadmap to Return.
 This is the university’s plan to help keep our community safe and help our students advance toward achieving their goals.
 The website covers policies and procedures that guide everyday situations on and around campus.
 We will follow the university’s direction for sport club participation, including the policies outlined on this page.

-Per Texas State University guidelines, sport club teams and members are not permitted to travel nor compete in collegiate competition for the fall semester.
-A determination about spring sport club travel and competition will be made before the spring semester.
+Per Texas State University guidelines, sport club teams and members are not permitted to travel nor compete in collegiate competition for the spring semester.
+A determination about future sport club travel and competition will be made at a later date.

 Club meetings Should take place via Microsoft Teams or Zoom.